How can we help you today?

 Upfront investment: None

 Not every website monetization strategy requires selling.
 If your site’s content consistently delivers value, your audience is willing to give back, even without being asked.
-That’s why some creators choose to accept donations or tips as a way to support their work.
+That’s why some creators choose to accept donations or tips to support their work.

 • How it works: Set up donation buttons using PayPal, Stripe, or platforms like Ko-fi.
 These options make it easy to receive contributions from loyal fans, especially if your online traffic includes returning readers or highly engaged unique visitors.